 Fellows and senior staff will participate in a weekly, one hour case conference meeting.
-Case conferences provide time for senior staff and Fellows to present individual and group client cases or clinical topics for discussion.
-As part of our on-going commitment to acknowledging the influence of cultural dimensions in our lives and in our clinical work, each presentation will include a discussion of identity as it might impact the client’s issues and/or our work with the client.
+Case conferences provide time for senior staff and Fellows to present individual and group cases or clinical topics for discussion.
+As part of our ongoing commitment to acknowledging the influence of cultural dimensions in our lives and in our clinical work, each presentation will include a discussion of identity as it might impact our work with clients.

 Professional Development Meetings